Grrrben/gocoin/README.md

 }
 ```

-[POST] `http://localhost:8000/client` Add a client to the network
+[POST] `http://localhost:8000/node` Add a node to the network

-The POSTed data should be consistent with a Client.
+The POSTed data should be consistent with a Node.

 ```
 {